 If you are under 18 and have an awesome blog.
 It is sure to get noticed.
 The age factor is just another great element proving that you are a truly amazing kid or young adult.
 When you reach the legal age limit, if you are still wanting to apply for Google Adsense.
 Do it, then you can.

-I hope you now know what to do after reading this post, Google AdSense Approval: Things to Do Before Applying for AdSense.
+I hope you now know what to do after reading our, Google AdSense Approval: Things to Do Before Applying for AdSense.
 You know how your blog must be set up and what material it need to have in order to be approved.